 A1: On the basis of majority support revealed in the public consultation related to MSW charging completed in 2012, the Government affirmed the direction of introducing a quantity-based MSW charging system.
 Based on the recommendations put forward by the Council for Sustainable Development subsequent to a public engagement process completed in 2014, the proposed implementation arrangements for MSW charging were formulated.
-We have been inviting opinions from the public and various sectors on this policy and relevant implementation arrangements in order to build a consensus.
-On 14 November 2018, the relevant Amendment Bill has been introduced into the Legislative Council for scrutiny.
+We have invited opinions from the public and various sectors on this policy and relevant implementation arrangements in order to build a consensus.

-The Government will step up publicity and education before and after the implementation of the charging scheme so that property management companies (PMCs) and stakeholders can better understand the charging arrangements and get prepared for their implementation.
+The Government will step up publicity and education on MSW charging so that property management companies (PMCs) and stakeholders can better understand the charging arrangements and get prepared.

-A5: If the waste cannot be properly wrapped into a “designated garbage bag”, it should be affixed with an "oversized waste label”.
-The price of "oversized waste labels” is set at a uniform rate of $11 each.
-"Oversized waste label" can be purchased at over 4000 sales points (e.g. supermarkets, convenience stores, post offices, personal care products stores, gas stations, etc.).
-Public can also purchase "oversized waste labels" at vending machines.
+A4: If the oversized waste cannot be properly wrapped into a “designated garbage bag”, it should be affixed with a “designated label”.
+The price of “designated labels” is set at a uniform rate of $11 each.
+“Designated labels” can be purchased at authorized sales points.

-A9: To reduce expenditures on MSW charging, the primary way is to reduce waste at source.
+A7: To reduce expenditures on MSW charging, the primary way is to reduce waste at source.
 We should practise recycling proactively in our daily lives and make good use of new community recycling network.
-Allowing resources to be reused through different recycling channels can also reduce waste disposal effectively.
+Allowing resources to be reused through different recycling channels can reduce waste disposal effectively.
 For latest information on waste reduction and recycling, please visit Waste Reduction Website.